Learn why API-led connectivity is the best approach for building an API network with reusable API building blocks.

 Instead, larger enterprises can look for connectivity that is built up via multiple API-led connectivity components.
 These components require an agile and flexible framework that enables them to be structured and ordered into a multi-tier architecture.
 This framework consists of three layers:

 System layer: This layer sits underneath all IT architectures and consists of hard-to-access systems of record.
 With APIs, users can access these systems and their data without needing to worry about the underlying complexity.
 System APIs tend to change less frequently and can be governed by central IT to safeguard the underlying systems from any changes.

 Experience layer: This layer is where data consumption can become personalized based on needs.
-When the same data is utilized across many channels and users and in different formats, experience APIs can easily reconfigure data in the most recognizable format for the intended audience.
+When the same data is utilized across many channels, users, and in different formats — experience APIs can easily reconfigure data in the most recognizable format for the intended audience.
 This removes the need to set up separate point-to-point integrations to deliver data to each channel.

 The veil has been lifted on the urgent need for digital transformation.
 Not only does it ensure relevance, but it allows FIs and payments companies to adapt to quickly evolving customer needs and behaviors.
-While customer-facing initiatives certainly merit a transformation, leveraging an API-led connectivity approach can also help organizations reframe and improve relationships with vendors, suppliers, and employees via new technologies — technologies that require a forward-thinking, API-led connectivity approach that improves scalability, reliability, and agility.
+While customer-facing initiatives certainly merit a transformation, leveraging an API-led connectivity approach can also help organizations reframe and improve relationships with vendors, suppliers, and employees via new technologies.
+These new technologies require a forward-thinking, API-led connectivity approach that improves scalability, reliability, and agility.